kircherlab/cfDNA_GCcorrection/README.md

 ## Acknowledgment

-cfDNA_GCcorrection started as a fork of [deepTools](https://github.com/deeptools/deepTools) and was used as a skeleton for developing a GCcorrection method tailored towards cell-free DNA samples.
+cfDNA_GCcorrection started as a fork of [deepTools](https://github.com/deeptools/deepTools), which was used as a skeleton for developing a GCcorrection method tailored towards cell-free DNA samples.